How to Get an Apostille in California (Step-by-Step Guide)

 Step 3: Make sure the document is eligible in its current form

 This is where people lose time.
-If the document needs to be notarized, it must be signed properly, the signer must present acceptable identification, and the notarial certificate must be complete.
+If the document needs to be notarized, it must be signed properly, the signer must present acceptable identification that meets California notary requirements, and the notarial certificate must be complete.
 If the document needs to be a certified copy from the county clerk, registrar-recorder, or court, ordering the wrong version can stop the process.

 There is no single rule for every file.
 A power of attorney can often be notarized and submitted.
 A California birth certificate typically needs a certified copy issued by the appropriate records office.
 A federal background check follows a different path altogether and is not handled like a California county-issued record.